visgl/luma.gl/docs/api-reference/core/model.md

 ## Properties

-`Model` extends the `ScenegraphNode` class and inherits the transformation matrix properties from that class.
+`Model` extends the `BaseModel` class and inherits all properties from that class.

 ### moduleSettings : Object